IMatch supports a range of virtual transforms such as rotate or crop.

 IMatch can use this information to display images cropped in the same way you see these files in Photoshop or other supported applications.

 Since this is non-standard and may lead to unwanted or incorrect crops, IMatch makes it optional.
 To enable the use of existing crop information, enable the corresponding option under Edit > Preferences > Metadata 2.
-Only when this setting is true, IMatch imports and applies crop data.
+Only when this setting is enabled does IMatch import and apply crop data.

 The option only affects future metadata imports.
-If you change the option you have to rescan the metadata for affected files via the Refresh command from the File Window context menu.
-Hold down the Ctrl key when you select this command to open the additional options dialog.
-There, select "Reload Metadata" command.
+If you change the option, you must rescan the metadata for affected files via the Refresh command from the File Window context menu.
+Hold down the Ctrl key when you select this command to open the additional options dialog box.
+There, select the "Reload Metadata" command.